RosboneMako/MakoDistortion2/README.md

 MD2 PRESETS<br/>
 MD2 can load/save complete setups by selecting Load/Save preset buttons.
 This is helpful when using the stand alone EXE.
-As of Version 3.00 these functions should not be require within a DAW.
+As of Version 3.00 these functions should not be required within a DAW.
+It may be easier to use the MD2 presets when sharing across multiple PCs.

 SIGNAL PATH